HCDigitalScholarship/summer-django/flask_2.md

 *your page should look something like this*
 ![](https://github.com/HCDigitalScholarship/summer-django/raw/master/flask_demo.png)

 The cycle of life is complete.
 You've taken data from the web and can now serve it back to your browser.
+More importantly, you can transform that information using Python.
+You can sort classes by timeslot and create a schedule builder and integrates with Google Calendar.
+It's all up to you.
 In the next section, we discuss how to deploy your application using sites.haverford.edu.

 [continue...](https://github.com/HCDigitalScholarship/summer-django/blob/master/flask_3.md)